KCL-BMEIS/VS_Seg/README.md

 # How to test
 To start the training run the following command from a terminal in the VS_Seg repository:

-        python3 VS_inference.py --results_folder_name $RESUlTS_FOLDER_NAME 2> inference_error_log.txt
+        python3 VS_inference.py --results_folder_name $RESULTS_FOLDER_NAME 2> inference_error_log.txt

-optional parameters:

-`--no_attention` removes attention module from neural network and attention maps from loss function

-`--no_hardness` removes voxel hardness weighting from loss function

-`--dataset T1` or `--dataset T2` to select the T1 or T2 dataset (default: T1)

-<RESUlTS_FOLDER_NAME> has to match the name chosen in the training command.
+<RESULTS_FOLDER_NAME> and all other optional parameters have to match the values chosen in the training command.
-The script will create in the folders:
+The script will create the following sub-folders:
-* figures &#10230; one png file per image in the test set showing the centre of mass slice (based on ground truth label) with ground truth label and predicted label
+* figures &#10230; contains one png file per image in the test set showing the centre of mass slice (based on ground truth label) with ground truth label and predicted label
 * logs &#10230; test_log.txt contains individual and mean dice scores of test set

 Additionally, all output and error messages are logged in VS_Seg/inference_error_log.txt

+# Using Tensorboard to monitor training progress
+The training algorithm will create a folder `runs` in the root folder and store the training progress data in it.
+If tensorboard is installed the following command can be used to monitor the training progress:
+`tensorboard --logdir ./runs`